tangli-udel/DEAL/README.md

 python train.py --dataset imagenet --model ViT-B/32 --batch_size 256 --lr 5e-7 --save_path "/path/to/save/"
 ```
 Note that we use adaptive batch sizes for different datasets to alleviate the ambiguity within a batch.
 Specifically, we use a batch size that is smaller than the number of classes in the dataset.
 For example, we use 128 for CUB, 64 for Food101, 32 for OxfordPets, and 8 for EuroSAT.
+We usually fine-tune one epoch for each of the datasets, please change the number of training steps according to your batch size.

 ## Evaluations
 The results for prediction accuracy and explanation quality: